-If you encounter problems, which are not covered by the documentation, in particular the FAQ, subscribe to the dvdrip-users mailing list and ask your question there (but not before you read all information on this page!).
+If you encounter problems, which are not covered by the documentation, in particular the FAQ, you may contact me bymail.

 Eric S. Raymond wrote an excellent article about

 "How To Ask Questions The Smart Way